openpeeps/groovebox/README.md

 ### FAQs
 Here are some questions and answers about Groovebox, so you can better understand its capabilities and limitations:

-##### Can I use Groovebox for live streaming from a webcam or microphone?
+#### Can I use Groovebox for live streaming from a webcam or microphone?
 No, Groovebox is designed for streaming pre-recorded media files from playlists.
 It does not capture live input from webcams or microphones.
 For live streaming from a webcam or microphone, you may want to use software like OBS Studio or Streamlabs.

-##### Can I use Groovebox for streaming video content?
+#### Can I use Groovebox for streaming video content?
 Yes, Groovebox can be used for streaming video content to RTMP servers.
 However, it does not perform any video encoding or decoding itself, so you will need to ensure that your video files are in a format that is compatible with your streaming platform and that they are properly encoded for streaming.
 You can use the built-in CLI commands to convert media files to formats suitable for streaming using ffmpeg.

-##### Can I use Groovebox for streaming to platforms other than YouTube and Twitch?
+#### Can I use Groovebox for streaming to platforms other than YouTube and Twitch?
 Yes, Groovebox can stream to any RTMP server, including platforms other than YouTube and Twitch.
 You will need to obtain the RTMP URL and Stream Key from your streaming platform and configure Groovebox accordingly.

-##### Does Groovebox provide an encoder/decoder (codec) implementation?
-No, Groovebox does not provide an encoder/decoder (codec) implementation.
-It is intended to be used for streaming pre-encoded audio/video via tools such as ffmpeg.
-You can use the built-in CLI commands to convert media files to formats suitable for streaming using ffmpeg.

-##### Is Groovebox just a client for streaming to external RTMP servers, or does it also include a server implementation?
+#### Is Groovebox just a client for streaming to external RTMP servers, or does it also include a server implementation?
 Groovebox includes both a client for streaming to external RTMP servers and a built-in RTMP server implementation that can be used to receive and redistribute streams to other clients.
 You can use the built-in RTMP server to set up your own streaming server or to receive streams from other sources.

 ##### Can I use Groovebox for streaming to Icecast-compatible servers?
 Yes, Groovebox is designed to be compatible with Icecast2 servers, allowing you to stream audio content to Icecast-compatible servers.
 You can configure Groovebox to stream your media files to an Icecast-compatible server by providing the necessary server details in the configuration file.

-### Roadmap
+## Roadmap
 Source Client
 - [ ] Handle multiple playlists
 - [x] Zero-copy live streaming pre-recorded media to RTMP servers